DOI-USGS/asc-public-docs/docs/concepts/glossary.md

 ## K
 ### Kappa Angle
 An exterior orientation angle that describes the rotation around the y-axis of the camera.
 Analogous to "pitch."
+### Kernel Qualities
+NAIF SPICE kernel data for CKs (instrument pointing) and SPKs (instrument positions) can come in different quality levels.
+From lowest to highest: nadir (for pointing only), predicted, reconstructed, and smithed.
+Some summary kernels combine a mix of qualities.
+Astro software labels the quality for a kernel or a kernel set by the highest quality in the kernels.
+For example, a large CK covering 2025 with a mix of reconstructed and predicted data would be considered reconstructed.
+Similarly, in SpiceQL, when mixed qualities are requested, a list of CKs with a mix of predicted and reconstructed kernels will also be labeled reconstructed.

 ## L
 ### Latitude